fbpx

 1.4 If there is any conflict between the provisions of the clauses of these MH Terms and any provision in any Quote, then the provision in these MH Terms shall prevail to the extent required to resolve the conflict.

-2. STRUCTURE OF CONTRACT AND QUOTES
+1. STRUCTURE OF CONTRACT AND QUOTES

 2.2 The terms and conditions of this Contract shall prevail over any inconsistent terms or conditions contained in any document presented by the Customer, including the Customer’s purchase order, confirmation of order, or specification, or implied by law or trade custom.

-3. TERM AND TERMINATION RIGHTS
+1. TERM AND TERMINATION RIGHTS

-3.1 This Contract shall, subject to the terms of clauses 3.2 and 3.3 terminate after completion of the Services set out in the Quote.
+3.1 This Contract shall, subject to the terms of clauses 3.2, 3.3 and 3.4 commence on the Commencement Date and terminate:

 3.2 Without prejudice to any other rights and remedies it might have, each Party shall have the right at any time to terminate this Contract by notice in writing to the other Party if: